ibm-wsc/cloud-native-linuxone/docs/build-and-deploy/upandrunning.md

 !!! info "build steps"
     - STEP-GEN-ENV-FILE: this step generates the environment file to be used during the build process
-    - STEP-GENERATE: this step generates the Dockerfile that will be used to create the OCI image later on during the build step
+    - STEP-GENERATE: this step generates the Dockerfile that will be used to create the OCI container image later on during the build step
-    - STEP-BUILD: this is the multi-step build process of creating an OCI image out of your Java application PetClinic.
-It will download the required Maven Java packages, compile the Java application, run through a set of 39 unit tests on the application, and finally build the application jar file and the OCI image.
+    - STEP-BUILD: this is the multi-step build process of creating an OCI container image out of your Java application PetClinic.
+It will download the required Maven Java packages, compile the Java application, run through a set of 39 unit tests on the application, and finally build the application jar file and the OCI container image.
 If the tests fail, this step will not complete.
-    - STEP-PUSH: this final step pushes the built OCI image to the OpenShift image registry.
+    - STEP-PUSH: this final step pushes the built OCI container image to the OpenShift image registry.

-&nbsp;&nbsp;&nbsp; 3. <b>deploy</b> - this Pipeline task will deploy the newly built image as a running deployment in your project.
+&nbsp;&nbsp;&nbsp; 3. <b>deploy</b> - this Pipeline task will deploy the newly built container image as a running deployment in your project.
 After this, your application will be running in a pod and be accessible via a route.

 Below is an image of the log of a successful build task: